input-output-hk/jormungandr/chain-impl-mockchain/doc/format.md

 ## Type 2: Transaction

 Transaction is the composition of the TokenTransfer structure followed directly by the witnesses.
-EXTRA needs to be empty.
+PAYLOAD needs to be empty.
 Effectively:

-    TokenTransfer | Witnesses
+    TokenTransfer<PAYLOAD = ()> | Witnesses

 TODO:

 * Multisig
 * Fees

+## Type 2: OwnerStakeDelegation

+    TokenTransfer<PAYLOAD = OwnerStakeDelegation> | Witnesses

+    OwnerStakeDelegation = StakePoolId

 ## Type 3: Certificate

-Certificate is the composition of the TokenTransfer structure, followed by the certificate data, then the witnesses.
+Certificate is the composition of the TokenTransfer structure where PAYLOAD is the certificate data, and then the witnesses.
 Effectively:

-    TokenTransfer | Certificate | Witnesses
+    TokenTransfer<PAYLOAD = CERTIFICATE> | Witnesses

 Known Certificate types: